Art Matters is the podcast that brings together pop culture and art history, hosted by Ferren Gipson.

 Let's take a trip to the sunny town of Springfield – wherever that is.
 For nearly thirty years, we've gotten to know Homer, Marge, Bart, Lisa, Maggie, and the many quirky characters living in the town of Springfield.
 At its heart, it's an animated series designed to make us laugh, but The Simpsons offers us a glimpse into 20th-century American culture in a way that resonates with people across the world.

-I had a conversation with Todd VanDerWerff, critic at large for Vox and host of the podcast I Think You’re Interesting, discussing the iconic series and how the cartoon has used art as a way to deepen conversations around pop culture.
-‘It's a show that was willing to skewer TV convention.
-It's a show that really dug into the cliches and tropes of television in a way that unpacked them and was also very funny.’ says VanDerWerff.
-He counts The Simpsons among his favourite television shows and, given the length of the show’s run, it’s clear that he’s not alone in that feeling.
+I had a conversation with Emily VanDerWerff, critic at large for Vox, discussing the iconic series and how the cartoon has used art as a way to deepen conversations around pop culture.
+'It's a show that was willing to skewer TV convention.
+It's a show that really dug into the cliches and tropes of television in a way that unpacked them and was also very funny.' says VanDerWerff.
+She counts The Simpsons among her favourite television shows and, given the length of the show's run, it's clear that she's not alone in that feeling.
 I was interested to find out what makes the show so special.

 When I started researching the many art references that occur across the series, I noticed several nods to quintessentially American images like paintings by Norman Rockwell, Grant Wood's American Gothic, and Edward Hopper's Nighthawks.
 It seemed that there was a conscious effort to highlight American visual culture.